 Megan Duffy

 Megan Duffy is serving as a professional basketball head coach at Marquette University.
-She was also the head coach of the Miami RedHawks women's basketball team, associate head coach of Michigan Wolverines women's basketball team, George Washington Colonials women's basketball team, and assistant coach of St. John's Red Storm women's basketball team.
+She was also the head coach of Miami RedHawks women’s basketball team, associate head coach of Michigan Wolverines women’s basketball team, George Washington Colonials women’s basketball team, and assistant coach of St. John’s Red Storm women’s basketball team.
 As a professional basketball player in WNBA, she used to play for the New York Liberty.
-Megan graduated from Chaminade Julienne High School, a catholic high school in Dayton.
+Megan graduated from Chaminade Julienne High School, which was a catholic high school in Dayton.
 She has studied at the University of Notre Dame and graduated with a double major in Psychology and Computer Applications in 2006.
-As the best senior player under 5 feet 8 inches, Megan received the Frances Pomeroy Naismith Award from the Women's Basketball Coaches Association.
+As a best senior player under 5 feet 8 inches, Megan received the Frances Pomeroy Naismith Award from the Women’s Basketball Coaches Association.
 From Notre dame, she was one of the two players who that award.
-After her college career, she was selected 31st overall in the 2006 WNBA Draft.
+After her college career, she has been selected 31st overall in the 2006 WNBA Draft.
 Megan had her rookie season with the Lynx backing up Amber Jacobs.
-In 2006, she had 3.4 points, 1.2 assists, and 12.5 minutes per game.
-Megan played for the Rhondda Rebels in Wales during the 2006–07 WNBA off-seasons.
+In 2006, she had an average of 3.4 points, 1.2 assists, and 12.5 minutes per game.
+Megan played for the Rhondda Rebels in Wales, during 2006–07 WNBA off-seasons.
 She played for Ribera in Italy in the 2007–08 WNBA off-seasons.
 From September through December 2008, during the WNBA off-season, she played for MBK Ružomberok in Slovakia.
 In January 2009, Duffy had a contract with CSS LMK Sfântu Gheorghe in Romania.

 Jolene Nancy Anderson